Chapter 18 : A Woman Left Lonely

 “Rabastan,” the Ravenclaw said indifferently as she focused her attention elsewhere.
 He was intrigued by her never the less and slowly circled behind her as he sucked on the end of his own cigarette.
 Marianne continued to look out straight in front of her but out of the corner of her eye, she saw Rabastan slyly licking his lips.
 She remained steadfast as he obstructed her view and leaned against the railing.

-“How many times have you been to the Valois Mansion, Miss Minot?” the Frenchman smirked.
+"Tell me Marianne, how many times have you been to the Valois Mansion?” the Frenchman smirked.

 “Countless,” she sneered as she blew smoke in his face.